 6. Mount components on IC Socket

-There is a reason why certain components like optocouplers and serial communications chips are still available in the plastic dual in line (PDIP) packages.
-For applications where your PCB is connected to wires that are exposed to lighting strikes, the first components that come into contact with those wires often suffer the brunt of the strike.
+There is a reason why certain components like optocouplers and serial communications chips are still available in the plastic dual inline (PDIP) packages.
+For applications where your PCB is connected to wires that are exposed to lightning strikes, the first components that come into contact with those wires often suffer the brunt of the strike.
 This is why opting for PDIP packages and placing components on IC sockets could save you the time of dismantling components, desoldering and resoldering to replace the damaged components.